-Let’s start out classy and light, shall we?
-Aptly named the “incorrect Negroni,” the Negroni Sbagliato is the way to go when shooting to please a crowd.
-Booting out the usual gin found in a classic Negroni and replacing it with sparkling wine, this punch is ideal when you have something to celebrate.
-It’s also great to start things off while gnawing on finger foods.
+Aptly named the “incorrect Negroni,” the Negroni Sbagliato is the way to go when trying to please a crowd.
+Swapping the usual gin in a classic Negroni for sparkling wine, this punch is ideal for keeping the mood light and celebratory.
+It’s also a great kick-start to a dinner party––a drink that's fruity, bitter and fizzy to nibble with finger foods.

-Dark rum, light rum, pineapple juice, orange Curaçao and grenadine: It sounds like a Tiki drink-lover’s dream come true.
+Dark rum, light rum, pineapple juice, orange curaçao, grenadine and allspice dram: It sounds like a Tiki drink-lover’s dream come true, doesn't it?
 Make this summer-appropriate punch while on the beach or by the pool.
-Created by cocktail legend Dale Degroff, we promise your friends will admire it.
-If they don’t, it’s time to find new friends.
+Created by cocktail legend Dale DeGroff, it comes together easily in the bowl and is chilled in the glass for maximum freshness.

 Cocktail historian David Wondrich adapted this punch from an antique recipe.
 It fuses cognac, rum, port and Grand Marnier with strong-brewed black tea and oleo saccharum (the sweetened oils of lemon peels).
 In short, it's not for the faint of heart.
 Assemble this lightly caffeinated bowl, and let your guests top each serving with soda or Champagne.Continue to 5 of 9 below.